What’s trending

 This section of the exam is worth 9% of the overall score.
 You should be familiar with workspace management, including when to create a workspace, workspace creation, approval processes, and workspace visibility.

-3. Channel and User Group Administration (28%)
+3. Channel & User Group Administration (28%)

 Perhaps unsurprisingly, channels and user groups make up the largest chunk of this exam.

-You’ll need to know how to manage channels within Slack, when to use a channel, direct message or group message and public versus private channels.
+You’ll need to know how to manage channels within Slack, when to use a channel, direct message, or group message, and public versus private channels.

 You should know about multi-workspace channels, permissions, and sharing with an outside organization.